 - Space heating (heating the house itself)

-Cooling, water heating and lighting are the next largest users of energy in the home, each around 11%.
+Electronics, lighting, and appliances are the next largest users of energy in the home totaling 30%.

-National Academy of Sciences, How we use Energy at Home and Work, 2006 data
+National Academy of Sciences, How we use Energy at Home and Work

 - 0.75% increase

 - 0.1% decrease

 - 7% decrease

 1.5% decrease in total US carbon dioxide emissions.

 This example illustrates the usefulness of doing some basic calculations to quantify the benefit of this energy-saving measure.

 A simple Excel worksheet is included below that shows the steps used to calculate this answer; the spreadsheet allows students to modify some of the variables to further investigate this topic.